-A series of launches are expected to continue to impact the increasingly dynamic psoriatic arthritis (PsA) therapy market in the next ten years and challenge the dominance of the TNF inhibitors, especially as biosimilars are increasingly accepted as alternatives to more-expensive branded therapies and as drugs with novel mechanisms of action become available.
-Interleukin (IL)-17 and IL-23 inhibitors, in particular, are poised to capture substantial sales and, with the diagnosis and drug-treatment rate anticipated to remain relatively steady, could threaten the sales of current market leaders.
-Targeted synthetic DMARDs, particularly JAK inhibitors, will fulfill the need for orally dosed therapies and increasingly capture early-line patient share.
+The psoriatic arthritis (PsA) therapy market has become increasingly dynamic with the recent launches of several targeted agents—Janssen’s Tremfya and AbbVie’s Rinvoq and Skyrizi.
+Furthermore, a series of approvals expected in the next decade will likely present an increasing challenge to the dominance of the TNF inhibitors, especially as biosimilars are increasingly accepted as alternatives to more-expensive branded therapies and as these drugs with novel mechanisms of action become available.
+Interleukin (IL)-17 and IL-23 inhibitors, in particular, are poised to capture substantial sales and, with the diagnosis and drug-treatment rate anticipated to remain relatively steady, could threaten the positions of current market leaders.
+The impending entry of the first TYK inhibitor (BMS’s deucravacitinib), an additional IL-17 inhibitor (UCB’s bimekizumab), and an IL-23 inhibitor (Sun Pharma’s tildrakizumab) will further result in an interesting market dynamics.

 Geographies: United States, EU5, Japan.

-Primary research: 24 country-specific interviews with thought-leading dermatologists and rheumatologists supported by survey data collected for this and other DRG research.
+Primary research: Approximately 20 country-specific interviews with thought-leading dermatologists and rheumatologists supported by survey data collected for this and other Clarivate research.

 Epidemiology: Number of PsA patients by country, including diagnosed and drug-treated populations.

-Forecast: 10-year, annualized, drug-level sales and patient share of key PsA therapies to 2029, segmented by brands / biosimilars.
+Forecast: 10-year, annualized, drug-level sales and patient share of key PsA therapies to 2031, segmented by brands / generics.

 Disease Landscape & Forecast provides comprehensive market intelligence with world-class epidemiology, keen insight into current treatment paradigms, in-depth pipeline assessments, and drug forecasts supported by detailed primary and secondary research.